 Triggers for the Deductible

 Hurricane deductibles activate when a named storm officially classifies as a hurricane by the National Weather Service.
-This typically occurs once sustained winds reach 74 mph or higher.
+This typically occurs once sustained winds reach 74 mph or higher, or when a hurricane watch or warning is issued by the National Weather Service, which can also trigger the deductible.
 The deductible applies only to damage occurring during the time the hurricane warning or watch is in effect.
 For example, if a tropical storm escalates to a hurricane and causes damage, the hurricane deductible would likely apply.

 Do you know how your policy defines these triggers?
 Policies often vary, so checking the exact language in your coverage can help you avoid surprises after a storm.